DrakeSeteraO/Monopoly-space-landing-chance/README.md

 # Monopoly-space-landing-chance
 A program that calculates the likelihood of landing on each space in Monopoly.
-Beware Data is likely inaccurate due to computing method limitations.
+When provided the amount of turns the game lasts for.